8770 8270WhatsApp

 2. Startup Overcurrent Under Load

-Every motor draws more current at the moment of startup than it does during steady operation — this is the inrush current, and the circuit breaker is sized to tolerate it briefly.
-When the run capacitor weakens, the compressor motor no longer receives the phase-shifted power boost it needs for a clean start.
-Instead, it draws sustained high current in the locked-rotor condition — attempting to spin against full refrigerant pressure without the starting assistance it requires.
-This elevated current persists long enough to push the breaker past its thermal trip threshold.
+Every motor draws more current at startup than during steady operation.
+The breaker tolerates this brief inrush.
+When the run capacitor weakens, the compressor no longer gets the phase-shifted boost it needs for a clean start.
+It draws sustained high current in a locked-rotor condition, attempting to spin against full refrigerant pressure without the assistance it requires.

 • Trip happens during startup surge.